iUnnati31/Netflix-show-recommender/README.md

 1. **Loading the Data**: Import the movie dataset and perform initial exploration.
 2. **Data Preprocessing**: Clean the dataset by handling missing values and normalizing features like genres, cast, etc.
+3. **Embedding with Sentence Transformers**: Compute embeddings for textual features using the `'cointegrated/rubert-tiny2'` model.
-3. **Similarity Calculation**: Use vectorized features such as genres and cast to compute similarity scores for the recommendation system.
+4. **Similarity Calculation**: Use vectorized features such as genres and cast to compute similarity scores for the recommendation system.
-4. **Model Building**: Implement a content-based recommendation algorithm using cosine similarity.
+5. **Model Building**: Implement a content-based recommendation algorithm using cosine similarity.

 ## Streamlit App